 Pic Malaoui (or the Malaoui Peak) in located in Les Koghis (Koghi Mountains), about half an hour away (by car) from Noumea.
 It was recommended by the hotel staff after a bit of help from Google.
-I’d done a bit of research before getting to Noumea, but there’s not a lot of hiking information on-line (except for the well-documented, multi-day Grande Randonnée).
+I’d done some of research before getting to Noumea, but there’s not a lot of hiking information on-line (except for the well-documented, multi-day Grande Randonnée).
 I’m hoping that the New Caledonians are as avid hikers as the “European French” – but perhaps the warmer climate of New Caledonia compared to France make hiking a less attractive proposition.
 Looking at on-line map of the Koghi Mountains, I can see there a few different trails, including one up to the summit of Pic Malaoui.

 A steep and winding road leads to the Auberge du Mont Koghi, which has a restaurant (with “unmissable Savoyard specialties” like fondue and raclette) and offers accommodation in a number of bungalows.
 It would be a convenient place to spend a night so you can get an early start, as a number of walks start from here.
 It’s also quite a different atmosphere and climate than Noumea.